Normal (2025 film): Production

 Derek Kolstad had written a script for Normal prior to filming the 2021 film Nobody, and while working on that film together, he and Bob Odenkirk discussed the project and decided it would make for another good collaboration between the two.
 The script had action, but also Hitchcockian crime-thriller and mystery elements.
 Kolstad and Odenkirk further developed the story to the final screenplay, and the project was taken to the 2024 European Film Market, packaged with Ben Wheatley directing and Odenkirk starring.

-Principal photography began on October 21, 2024 in Winnipeg with a cast reported in November 2024 that also includes Henry Winkler, Lena Headey, Ryan Allen, Billy MacLellan, Brendan Fletcher, Peter Shinkoda, and Jess McLeod.
+Principal photography began on October 21, 2024, in Winnipeg with a cast reported in November 2024 that also includes Henry Winkler, Lena Headey, Reena Jolly, Ryan Allen, Billy MacLellan, Brendan Fletcher, Peter Shinkoda, and Jess McLeod.
 Harry Gregson-Williams and Ryder McNair composed the score for the film.

 Release

-Among the companies that the film was sold to in pre-sales at the EFM included Sky Cinema for the United Kingdom, Amazon MGM Studios for Canada, Scandinavia, Australia and New Zealand, Metropolitan Filmexport for France and Leonine Studios in Germany.
+The companies that the film was sold to in pre-sales at the EFM included Sky Cinema for the United Kingdom, Amazon MGM Studios for Canada, Scandinavia, Australia and New Zealand, Metropolitan Filmexport for France and Leonine Studios in Germany.

 The film was selected for the Midnight Madness program at the 2025 Toronto International Film Festival, premiering September 7, 2025.
-Later that month, Magnolia Pictures acquired U.S. distribution rights to the film, scheduling it for a theatrical release in the United States on April 17, 2026 across 2,000 theaters, the company's widest release to date.
+Later that month, Magnolia Pictures acquired U.S. distribution rights to the film, scheduling it for a theatrical release in the United States on April 17, 2026, across 2,000 theaters, the company's widest release to date.

 Reception

+Box office

+In the United States and Canada, Normal was released alongside Lee Cronin's The Mummy, and was projected to gross around $3 million from 2,027 theaters in its opening weekend.
+It opened to $2.65 million.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 29 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-For Deadline, reviewer Pete Hammond writes "Odenkirk rules this roost just as he does in the Nobody movies, but with the firepower Wheatley keeps shooting Normal manages to exceed those action levels if you can believe it."
+For Deadline Hollywood, Pete Hammond wrote that "Odenkirk rules this roost just as he does in the Nobody movies, but with the firepower Wheatley keeps shooting Normal manages to exceed those action levels if you can believe it."

-On review aggregator website Rotten Tomatoes, the film holds a 79% approval rating based on 19 critic reviews.